viniciosanacleto/Porto/README.md

 In Porto you can find any feature implementation in less than 3 seconds! (example: if you are looking for where the user address is being validated!, just go to the Address Container, open the list of Actions and search for ValidateUserAddressAction).

+### Extensibility

+Porto's takes future growth into consideration and it ensures your code remains maintainable no matter how the project size become.
+It achieve this by its modular structure, and separation of concerns.